Intel UHD Graphics 620 vs NVIDIA GeForce MX150

 The UHD Graphics 620 can be found in mobile processors specified at 15 W TDP and is therefore suited for compact laptops and ultrabooks.
 The power consumption during playing The Witcher 3 (with an external monitor) was comparable to a Intel HD Graphics 620 based laptop and on the lowest end of all of our measurements.
 Dedicated GPUs, like the GeForce 940MX, needed a lot more power.

-NVIDIA GeForce MX150► remove
+NVIDIA GeForce MX150► remove from comparison

 The Nvidia GeForce MX150 is a dedicated entry-level mobile graphics card for laptops based on the GP108 chip with the Pascal architecture.
 It was announced mid 2017 and is the mobile version of the desktop GeForce GT 1030.
 It offers the same 384 shader cores and 64 Bit memory bus manufactured in 14 nm.
 The clock rates and performance however are a bit higher than the desktop GT 1030.
 Officially it is the successor to the older Maxwell based GeForce 940MX.